geoffreycrofte/juiz-social-post-sharer/readme.txt

 * Choose to display buttons only on certain type of post (compatible with Custom Post Type)
 * Choose to hide buttons only on certain posts directly in the edit page (metabox).
 * Choose to display buttons at the bottom, the top of the content, or both (or just with shortcode or template function)
-* Customize mail texts (subject and body)
+* Customize mail texts (subject and body), or mail in a lightbox
-* Display a sharings counter (optional, recommend not to use it since Brands are shutting down all the counters)
+* Display a sharings counter (optional, recommend not to use it since Brands are shutting down all the counters, and counter can't be accurate)
 * Use shortcode <code>[juiz_sps]</code> or <code>[juiz_social]</code> where you want
 * For developers: A lot of hooks are available for markup customization (or add some things)
   * A hook is available and offers you the opportunity to add the buttons you need